Originate/guide/security/README.md

 Notes:

-Do not store the access token!
+Do not store the access token.
 It's not necessary and poses an unnecessary risk as the user can just send a new one in the future if needed.
 Refer to each provider's documentation on how to implement OAuth as they each do things slightly differently.

 Why Salt & Hash?